quantmind/pulsar/README.rst

 Kudos
 ============
-Pulsar project started as a fork of gunicorn_ (from where the arbiter idea) and has been developed using ideas from nodejs_ (api design), twisted_ (the deferred implementation), tornado_ web server (the initial event-loop implementation), celery_ (the task queue application) and, since version 0.5, tulip_ and PEP-3156_.
+Pulsar project started as a fork of gunicorn_ (from where the arbiter idea) and since version 0.5 has been implemented on top of asyncio (tulip_ and PEP-3156_).
-In addition, pulsar uses several snippet of code from around the open-source community, in particular:
+Pulsar uses several snippet of code from around the open-source community, in particular:

 * A python HTTP Parser originally written by benoitc_.